We Offer Virtual, Phone and in-Person Consultations

 So far we have only talked about voluntary, or consensual, liens.
 There are also such things as involuntary liens.
 The two most common kinds of involuntary liens are judgment liens and tax liens.

 A judgment lien happens when a judge orders you to pay money to someone else, usually after a lawsuit.
 The person who sued you can then register that court order with the county.
-That gives him a general lien on anything that you own in that county, whether it’s real estate or personal property.
-If he can show that he has not been able to collect on that judgment by garnishing your paycheck or your bank account, or by collecting from you directly, then he has the right to force the sale of your property.
+That gives them a general lien on anything that you own in that county, whether it’s real estate or personal property.
+If they can show that they have not been able to collect on that judgment by garnishing your paycheck or your bank account, or by collecting from you directly, then they have the right to force the sale of your property.
 This doesn’t happen very often, mostly because the property has to sell for enough to pay off any mortgages or liens that already existed, plus any city or county property tax that is owed.
 Judgment liens can often be avoided (removed) in bankruptcy.

 A tax lien could be imposed by the IRS, or any branch of the city, county, or state government.
 It could be imposed by a judge, or by any proper taxing agency.
 Once a tax lien is in place, it becomes very much like a mortgage, and it cannot be avoided in bankruptcy.
 A tax lien cannot be imposed after the bankruptcy has been filed (that is to say, for tax debts that were owed prior to the filing of the bankruptcy).
 Just because a tax lien has been registered does not necessarily mean that there’s nothing that can be done about it.
 This is a very complicated subject, and any situation involving tax liens requires a fact-specific analysis.
 I plan to write more about this subject in the near future, but for now, there are too many complications for me to make a general statement about when taxes and tax liens might be discharged in bankruptcy (which is more often than you might think).